Waflz/cryptdoor/README.md

-    	 download file       -  Download a file from remote pwd to localhost. upload filepath     -  Upload a filepath to remote pwd. run commands        -  Run a command in the background. wget url            -  Download a file from url to pwd.
+    	 download file       -  Download a file from remote pwd to localhost. upload filepath     -  Upload a filepath to remote pwd. run commands        -  Run a command in the background. wget url            -  Download a file from url to remote pwd.

 	Windows Only:
     	 persistence         -  Install exe as a system service backdoor.